 - ethnic background: Strokes are more common in people of First Nations, African, or South Asian ancestry.

-- personal history of a stroke or TIA: People who already suffered a stroke have a 20% chance of having another stroke in the next 2 years.
+- personal history of a stroke or TIA: People who have already suffered a stroke have a 20% chance of having another stroke in the next 2 years.

 To find out your risk of having a stroke in the next 10 years, use the stroke risk assessment calculator.

-Diabetes is a major risk factor for stroke.
+High cholesterol is a major risk factor for stroke.
 You may be at an even higher risk if you have any of these other controllable risk factors:

 - being overweight (use the body mass index [BMI] calculator to see if you are overweight)